Azure-Samples/azure-spring-boot-samples/storage/spring-cloud-azure-starter-integration-storage-queue/storage-queue-integration/README.md

+---
+page_type: sample
+languages:
+- java
+products:
+- azure-queue-storage
+name: Sending and receiving message by Azure Storage Queue and Spring Integration in Spring Boot application
+description: This sample demonstrates how to send and receive message by Azure Storage Queue and Spring Integration in Spring Boot application.
+---

 # Using Spring Integration for Azure Storage Queue

 This code sample demonstrates how to use Spring Integration for Azure Storage Queue.